 - Phase Five, the Boeing 747 exhibit to open in 2019

 - Launched Annual Membership program (Click here for details)

-- Launched 90th.
-Anniversary Fundraising Campaign "Celebrate the Past and Fun the Future" (Click here for details)
+- Launched the 707 Club (Click here for details)

 The Foundation is a 501(c)(3) non-profit organization, incorporated in the State of New York and registered with the New York State Charities Bureau.
 All donations are tax deductible.